lhug/spring-webflow-testing/README.md

 ## Restrictions

-* Currently there is no way and no plan to support global flow attributes.
+* Currently, there is no way and no plan to support global flow attributes.
-* Currently there is no way of adding a preconfigured Spring-Context as provided by using the `SpringRunner`
+* Currently, there is no way of adding a preconfigured Spring-Context as provided by using the `SpringRunner`
 * Springs `Validator`-Bean is **not** being automatically instantiated.
 It can, however, be added manually.
 * All messages, that do not provide a default text, **must** be added explicitly.
 If not, a `NoSuchMessageException` is raised during runtime.